haileysholty21/nwhl-fantasy-hockey/README.md

 -- dont run this yet, I haven't tried it out, and you can run locally without it -- $ createdb nwhl_fantasy_hockey (make sure postgresql is running before you do the above command, otherwise it will error)

--- only run the next two lines your local files have changed since the last time you ran it
 $ python manage.py migrate
 $ python manage.py collectstatic
---

 If using unix (a mac, for example), run the following to run the app locally:
 $ heroku local